vietwillnguyen/vietwillnguyen.github.io/README.md

 This site is configured for automatic deployment using GitHub Actions:

 1. **Automatic Deployment**:
-   - Push changes to the `main` branch
+   - Push changes to the `master` branch
    - GitHub Actions automatically builds and deploys to GitHub Pages
    - No manual steps required!